flokoe/bash-hackers-wiki/docs/howto/getopts_tutorial.md

     shift $((OPTIND-1))
     # now do something with $@

-Since `getopts` sets an exit status of *FALSE* when there\'s nothing left to parse, it\'s easy to use in a while-loop:
+Since `getopts` sets an exit status of *FALSE* when there's nothing left to parse, it's easy to use in a while-loop:

     while getopts ...; do
       ...